Apricot coconut cardamom cake

-- The very first thing you want to do in this recipe is the apricots.
+- The very first thing you want to do in this recipe is the apricot wellen.
 Weigh 150 grams of dried apricots and put them in a bowl.
-Pour boiled water over and let them simmer for at least half an hour (until they double in size).
-Then you drain them so that they are ready for use.
+Pour boiled water over it and let it soak for at least half an hour (until they double in size).
+Then pour them off so that they are ready for use.

-- During the waking of the apricots, you have plenty of time to weigh and prepare the remaining ingredients.
+- During the apricot wells you have plenty of time to weigh and prepare the remaining ingredients.
 Weigh all dry ingredients in a mixing bowl.
-Preheat your oven to 175 degrees Celsius.
-Prepare a small square baking tin and grease it.
+Pre-heat your oven to 175 degrees Celsius.
+Prepare a small square baking tin, and grease it in advance.

-- Are the apricots doubled in size?
+- Have the apricots doubled in size?
 Then the time has come.
-Drain and puree them with the (bar) mixer.
+Drain them and puree them completely with the (rod) mixer.

 - Melt the coconut oil on a low heat until it is liquid.